aws-samples/aws-secure-environment-accelerator/README.md

 - VPC Endpoints (Gateway and Interface, Centralized or Local)
 - Route 53 Private and Public Zones, Resolver Rules and Endpoints, VPC Endpoint Overloaded Zones
 - All completely and indivdiually customizable (per account, VPC, or OU)
+- Layout your VPCs, subnets, CIDRs and connectivity the way you want
 - Deletes default VPC's (worldwide)

 ### Cross-Account Object Sharing